xdtj777/ticketmaster/README.md

-# ticketmaster
+# TicketMaster
-Showcase ticket system for a school project
+Showcase ticket system for a school project.
+Build from scratch unsing vanilla html, css, js and php.